Robert Laurence Binyon (1869-1943): For the Fallen

 Too old for military service in 1914, Binyon, his own experience of war being restricted to the blood spattered corridors of institutions for the injured and maimed where he volunteered as an orderly is by no means the most famous of the War Poets was but is considered one of merit nonetheless and a number of his poems including ‘For the Fallen’ were included in the last orchestral work of the composer Edward Elgar.

-He died on 10 March 1943, in the midst of yet another and even more calamitous life and death struggle.
+He died on 10 March 1943, during yet another and even more calamitous life and death struggle.

 For the Fallen